Samuel F. Tappan: Marriage and later life

 Following the Medicine Lodge Treaty in October 1867 which he attended as a Commissioner, Tappan adopted an orphaned Cheyenne girl whom he renamed Minnie Tappan.
 He made arrangements for Minnie to move back East to Boston, where she was enrolled in public school to further her education.
 After Tappan married the leading spiritualist Cora L.V.
 (Scott) Hatch Daniels (later known as Cora L.V.
 Richmond 1840–1923) and moved to Washington, DC, Minnie joined their household and continued her studies in Washington.
 When Tappan and his wife moved a few years later to Titusville, Pennsylvania, as part of a business venture, he made arrangements with his friend General Oliver Otis Howard for Minnie to continue her education at the Preparatory Department of what is now Howard University.
-While studying there in 1873, she fell ill and died and was buried in a Boston, Massachusetts, cemetery.
+While studying there in 1873, she fell ill and died.
+She was buried in a Boston, Massachusetts, cemetery.
 Tappan also lived for a time during the post-War period in New York City.

 Following his service with the Indian Peace Commission, Tappan worked for his former associate Henry Villard at the Oregon Steamship and Railway Company during the 1870s to help systematize and encourage emigration to Oregon.
 He traveled during this time to Alaska and also represented Oregon at the Centennial Exposition in 1876 in Philadelphia.
 He later lived in California for a time.
-Tappan was appointed during the Presidency of Chester A. Arthur to become the first superintendent of the United States Indian Industrial School in Genoa, Nebraska, in 1884–1885.
+Tappan was appointed during the presidency of Chester A. Arthur to become the first superintendent of the United States Indian Industrial School in Genoa, Nebraska, in 1884–1885.
 The school was started to teach trades and educate Native Americans.
 Tappan served until removed by President Grover Cleveland.

 Tappan's marriage to Cora, who was a spiritualist medium, author, poet, abolitionist, and fellow Native American rights activist, eventually ended in divorce and they had no children together.
 He lived in Washington, D.C. for the last years of his life and was buried after his death at Arlington National Cemetery.